What is RAID? Guide for Beginners

 The Parity bits technique is based on the ability to easily find some lost data from a broken disk.
 Once the data is parsed in strips, RAID undertakes to create and register parity.
 See exactly what it does.

-Although usually in RAID5 a file in chunks of 64KB, for ease of understanding, let's say we have a file, which in binary consists of only 9 bits of 0 and 1 (surely you will know that every data in the computer is actually a group of numbers 0 and 1, that is, reduce to the binary system).
+Although usually in RAID5 a file breaks into pieces of 64KB, for ease of comprehension, let's say we have a file that the binary system consists of only 9 bits 0 and 1 (surely you will know that every data on the computer actually consists of a group of 0 and 1 numbers, that is to say, in the binary system).

 So let's say we have the 9-bit file "010101110" and break them into three equal pieces, ie 010, 101, 110 and save them on the 3 disks.